Data Protection Statement

 - The personal data has been unlawfully processed.

 - Deletion of the personal data is required for fulfilment of a legal obligation in accordance with EU law or the law of Member States to which the controller is subject.

 - The personal data has been collected in relation to services offered by the information society in accordance with Art 8 (1) GDPR.

 If one of the aforementioned reasons applies and a data subject wishes to request erasure of personal data stored by KGS Software GmbH & Co.
 KG, he or she may contact our data protection officer or another employee of the controller at any time.
 The data protection officer of KGS Software GmbH & Co.
 KG or another employee shall promptly ensure that the erasure request is complied with immediately.

-If the controller of KGS Software GmbH & Co.
-KG has made personal data public and is obliged pursuant to Article 17 (1) to erase the personal data, the controller shall, taking account of available technology and the cost of implementation, take reasonable steps, including technical measures, to inform other controllers processing the personal data that the data subject has requested erasure by such controllers of any links to, or copy or replication of such personal data, insofar as processing is not required.
+If the controller of KGS Software GmbH has made personal data public and is obliged pursuant to Article 17 (1) to erase the personal data, the controller shall, taking account of available technology and the cost of implementation, take reasonable steps, including technical measures, to inform other controllers processing the personal data that the data subject has requested erasure by such controllers of any links to, or copy or replication of such personal data, insofar as processing is not required.
 The data protection officer of KGS Software GmbH & Co.
 KG or another employee will arrange the necessary measures in the individual case.